-12.3-2 MEDICAL STAFF COMMITTEE MEETINGS
+13.3-2 MEDICAL STAFF COMMITTEE MEETINGS

 A quorum of fifty percent (50%) of the voting members shall be required for the Medical Executive Committee meeting and the San Leandro Leadership Committee.
-For all other meetings, a quorum shall require the presence of at least two (2) voting members.
+For all other meetings, unless otherwise stated within the committee charter, a quorum shall require the presence of at least three (3) voting members.

-12.3-3 MANNER OF ACTION
+13.3-3 MANNER OF ACTION